 Inquests & Public Inquiries

-Meredith’s extensive personal injury practice means that she is well positioned to handle inquests where a claim has or may be brought in the future.
+She has experience of acting in inquests in which there is a risk of a Prevention of Future Deaths Report and has made both oral and written submissions on the same.
+Her extensive personal injury practice means that she is well positioned to handle inquests where a claim has or may be brought in the future.

-Meredith’s recent experience of inquests includes:
+Meredith’s recent experience of acting as sole counsel in inquests includes:

-4) Various inquests involving highway authorities concerning whether defects in the road surface or the design of road systems were causally related to fatal traffic accidents.
+- Various inquests involving highway authorities concerning whether defects in the road surface or the design of road systems were causally related to fatal traffic accidents.

-Before joining chambers, Meredith was part of the legal team at the Infected Blood Inquiry – the largest public inquiry in UK history.
-She also worked on the appeal of a significant Coroner’s decision while working as a judicial assistant in the Court of Appeal.
+Meredith also worked on the appeal of a significant Coroner’s decision while working as a judicial assistant in the Court of Appeal.

 Selected Cases